 Prostate cancer originates when cancer cells rapidly start multiplying in the body.
 Prostrate, in a nutshell, is a distinctively minute walnut-shaped gland located in the pelvis of the males.
 Situated in the bladder, prostate cancer can be detected through a digital rectal exam.
-This cancer is the second-most effective death causes in men.
-Prostate carcinoma cells usually start spreading after the prostrate tumor breaks.
-They move from the blood vessels to other parts of the body like lymph nodes.
+This cancer is the second most effective cause of death in men.
+Prostate carcinoma cells usually start spreading after the prostate tumor breaks.
+They move from the blood vessels to other parts of the body, like lymph nodes.
 Furthermore, the cancer cells attach themselves to the tissues and develop into new tumors.
 Usually, the prostate cancer cells spread to the seminal vesicles.

 What are the types of Prostate cancer?

 Squamous cell carcinoma is an advanced, rare, but rapidly spreading prostate cancer.
-The cancer, in-line other prostate cancers does not originate in the gland cells.
-It initiated in the flat cells of prostate glands.
+Cancer, in-line other prostate cancers do not originate in the gland cells.
+It is initiated in the flat cells of prostate glands.
 Squamous cell carcinoma is an aggressive type of prostate carcinoma cancer and can effectively spread to different parts of the body.

 Small cell carcinoma is directly linked to neuroendocrine cancer and is a rare type of prostate cancer.
 These cancers are aggressive and do not affect the levels of PSA.
 About 1% of the total number of prostate cancers are small cell carcinoma.
 In most cases, small cell carcinoma is metastasized before its detection.
 Most cases cannot utilize basic treatments such as hormone therapy because the cancer is too advanced.
 Due to the poor prognosis of this cancer, the estimated life expectancy of the patients is less than a year.

 Transitional cell carcinoma or urothelial cancer originates from the prostate structures and the urethra’s cell lining.
 Prostate cancer can usually grow as the fundamental tumors in the bladder and the urethra.
 The tumors break after which they start spreading rapidly to different body parts.
-Transitional cell carcinoma usually initiates with urine blood.
+Transitional cell carcinoma usually initiates with blood in urine.
 This cancer type is rare and advanced due to which enhanced treatment is vitally required.

 What are the early signs of Prostate cancer?